Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Should I stop using turmeric kojic soap in winter if my skin is dry?

 No. Stopping means losing your progress.
-It takes weeks to rebuild results.
+It takes weeks to rebuild results after a break.

-Instead, adjust your routine.
-Reduce contact time.
-Add more moisturizer.
-Use face oil.
+Instead, adjust your routine by reducing contact time.
+Add more moisturizer and use face oil as a final step.

 Research & References